fshangala/lambo/README.md

 - **Universal Site Support**: Manually enter any website URL to initiate a synchronized session.
 - **URL Validation**: Automated HEAD requests verify website reachability before navigation.
-- **Recent Sites Persistence**: Automatically saves visited sites to local storage (`SharedPreferences`) for quick access.
+- **Recent Sites Persistence**: Automatically saves visited sites to local storage (`SharedPreferences`) for quick access, with cloud synchronization via Supabase for authenticated users.
 - **Favicon Integration**: Displays website favicons in the "Recent Sites" grid using the Google S2 API.
 - **Master/Slave Synchronization**: High-fidelity replication of browsing sessions across multiple devices.
 - **Action Replication**: JavaScript injection on Slave devices allows for real-time replication of interactions (e.g., clicks, input changes) performed on the Master.
+- **Volume Event Integration**: A dedicated page for sending click events via the hardware Volume Up button, with real-time logs and native Android support.
+- **User Authentication and Profiles**: Secure authentication via Supabase with email verification, profile management, and access control based on active status.
+- **Usage Tracking**: Enforces daily time limits (2 hours) for unauthenticated users and tracks usage for inactive authenticated users.
+- **Proxy Configuration**: Authenticated users can configure proxy settings, including authentication, for enhanced browsing capabilities.
 - **About Page**: View application version and release history directly from the GitHub repository.
-- **Screen Management**: Automatically keeps the screen awake on Slave devices to ensure uninterrupted synchronization during sessions.
+- **Screen Management**: Automatically keeps the screen awake on both Master and Slave devices to ensure uninterrupted synchronization during sessions.

 ## Getting Started

 This project requires a WebSocket server to coordinate communication between Master and Slave devices.

 - Connect devices to the same network as your WebSocket server
 - Configure the WebSocket connection in the app settings:
    - Server address
    - Server port